FeiLiuEM/RoseTTAFold-local-server/README.md

 # RoseTTAFold-local-server

-It is a simple local server of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold) based on python and ubuntu 20.04.
-Change the file path in the code before running it.
+It is a simple local server of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold).
+Ubuntu ≥ 20.04 is recommended.
+Remember change the folder path in the code before running it.

 ## Requirement: